 USCIS announced official H1B 2023 first-round lottery results on March 29th, 2022 indicating that they have completed the H1B lottery first round and notified all selected applicants.
 What they did not announce was the total number of filings and other metrics.
-They quietly updated their H1B Registration page today with the H1B registrations numbers for FY 2023 season.
+They quietly updated their H1B Registration page in late April 2022 with the H1B registrations numbers for FY 2023 season.
 In this article, we will review all the numbers, metrics and compare them with the past and outline what to expect next.

 Background – H1B 2023 Season